the-s-is-silent/Outlaws-of-the-Wastes/Faction Adjustments.md

 - Coal Plants no longer boost Culture.
 - Strategic resources no longer have added Faith yields.
 - Oracles start at +6 Faith, gain +2 Culture after researching Chemistry, and no longer provide Happiness.
 - The Temple is *severely* nerfed; it no longer generates Faith on Turn 1, no longer provides Local Happiness, no longer adds an Administrator slot, and no longer grants an instant Pantheon (which was formerly a guaranteed Turn 1 Religion via free Great Prophet prior to them being nerfed in the base scenario).
-To compensate, it adds +1 Culture/Faith to active Administrators after the player has researched Engineering.
+To compensate, it adds +1 Culture/Faith to active Administrators.
 - Fuel Depots are also nerfed: they only add +1 Culture to Oil tiles.
 - Plantations have been taken from them and given to Deadrock Clan as a Greenhouse replacement (and are nerfed).
 - Processing Centers only inflict a 10% Food penalty (previously 25%) on annexed cities.